 Cannabis & Hemp Legal Services

 Montague Law is a nationally recognized legal practice advising cannabis operators, hemp companies, investors, and ancillary businesses on the complex regulatory, corporate, and transactional challenges facing the legal cannabis industry.
-Our attorneys have been at the forefront of cannabis law since the earliest days of state-level legalization, and we bring hands-on deal experience that sets us apart from firms that treat cannabis as just another emerging industry.
+Our attorneys have been at the forefront of cannabis law since the earliest days of state-level legalization, bringing hands-on deal experience and regulatory depth that sets us apart from firms that treat cannabis as just another emerging practice area.

-Montague Law attorney John Montague played a key role in the landmark sale of San Felasco Nurseries, Inc. to Harvest Health & Recreation, Inc. — a transaction valued at approximately $65.7 million that set the high-water mark for a cannabis license sale in Florida.
-The deal involved the acquisition of 100% of the stock of San Felasco Nurseries, which held a coveted Medical Marijuana Treatment Center license authorizing operations of up to 25 dispensaries across the state.
-This transaction demonstrated both the enormous value of state cannabis licenses and the sophistication required to structure complex cannabis M&A deals in a heavily regulated environment.
+Montague Law attorney John Montague, Esq. played a key role in the landmark sale of San Felasco Nurseries, Inc. to Harvest Health & Recreation, Inc. — a transaction valued at approximately $65.7 million that set the high-water mark for a cannabis license sale in the State of Florida.
+The deal involved the acquisition of 100% of the stock of San Felasco Nurseries, which held a coveted Medical Marijuana Treatment Center (MMTC) license authorizing operations of up to 25 dispensaries across the state.
+This transaction demonstrated both the extraordinary value embedded in state cannabis licenses and the level of sophistication required to structure complex cannabis M&A in a heavily regulated environment.
+Read more about this transaction.

 Cannabis License Applications & Regulatory Compliance

-Securing a cannabis license is the foundation of any legal cannabis operation.
-Montague Law assists clients with license applications across cultivation, processing, dispensing, and delivery categories in multiple states.
-We prepare detailed application narratives, compliance plans, operating procedures, security protocols, and financial documentation required by state regulators.
-Our team also advises on ongoing regulatory compliance, license renewals, and responding to regulatory inquiries and inspections.
+Securing a cannabis license is the foundational step for any legal cannabis operation — and in most states, it is intensely competitive.
+Montague Law assists clients with license applications across cultivation, processing, manufacturing, dispensing, and delivery categories in multiple jurisdictions.
+We prepare detailed application narratives, operational compliance plans, standard operating procedures, security protocols, financial projections, and the regulatory documentation that state agencies require.
+Beyond initial licensure, our team advises on ongoing compliance obligations, license renewals, responses to regulatory inquiries, inspection preparedness, and remediation when compliance issues arise.

 Cannabis M&A & Investment Transactions

-The cannabis industry is experiencing rapid consolidation as multi-state operators expand through acquisitions.
-Montague Law advises buyers and sellers on the unique challenges of cannabis M&A, including license transfer approvals, regulatory change-of-ownership filings, Section 280E tax implications, intellectual property valuation, and the structuring of earnout and milestone-based consideration.
-We handle asset purchases, stock acquisitions, and management agreement structures designed to comply with state ownership restrictions.
+The cannabis industry continues to experience significant consolidation as multi-state operators pursue growth through acquisition.
+Montague Law advises buyers and sellers on the unique challenges of cannabis M&A, including license transfer approvals, regulatory change-of-ownership filings, Section 280E tax structuring, intellectual property valuation, and the design of earnout and milestone-based consideration tied to regulatory milestones.
+We handle asset purchases, stock acquisitions, reverse mergers, and management services agreement structures designed to comply with state ownership restrictions while achieving commercial objectives.

 Hemp & CBD Regulatory Compliance

-The 2018 Farm Bill opened significant opportunities in hemp-derived products, but the regulatory landscape remains complex and evolving.
-We advise hemp cultivators, processors, and product manufacturers on USDA hemp program compliance, state licensing requirements, FDA enforcement discretion policies regarding CBD products, labeling and marketing compliance, and testing and quality assurance requirements.
-We also counsel clients on the legal distinctions between hemp and marijuana under federal and state law.
+The 2018 Farm Bill opened significant commercial opportunities in hemp-derived products, but the regulatory landscape remains fragmented and in flux.
+We advise hemp cultivators, processors, and product manufacturers on USDA hemp program compliance, state licensing requirements, FDA enforcement discretion policies regarding CBD products, labeling and advertising compliance, third-party testing requirements, and quality assurance protocols.
+We also counsel clients on the increasingly important legal distinctions between hemp and marijuana under federal and state law — distinctions that carry criminal, civil, and commercial consequences.

 Cannabis Real Estate & Zoning

-Securing suitable real estate is one of the most challenging aspects of cannabis operations.
-Montague Law advises on zoning and land use compliance for cultivation facilities, processing plants, and retail dispensaries.
-We negotiate cannabis-specific lease provisions addressing regulatory risk allocation, landlord consent requirements, security specifications, and early termination rights tied to license denial or revocation.
-We also handle municipal permitting and local government relations for cannabis facility siting.
+Securing suitable real estate is consistently one of the most challenging and time-sensitive aspects of cannabis operations.
+Montague Law advises on zoning and land use compliance for cultivation facilities, extraction and processing plants, and retail dispensaries.
+We negotiate cannabis-specific lease provisions addressing regulatory risk allocation, landlord consent requirements, security specifications, co-tenancy restrictions, and early termination rights tied to license denial or revocation.
+We also handle municipal permitting, conditional use applications, and local government relations for cannabis facility siting — work that often determines whether a license can be operationalized.

 Banking, Finance & Tax Planning

-Cannabis companies face unique financial challenges due to the conflict between state and federal law.
-We advise on banking relationships, including compliance with FinCEN guidance for financial institutions serving cannabis businesses.
-We structure transactions to minimize the impact of Section 280E, which denies standard business deductions to companies trafficking in controlled substances.
-We also advise on state tax compliance, METRC seed-to-sale tracking system requirements, and financial reporting obligations.
+Cannabis companies face financial and tax challenges unlike any other legal industry, driven by the continuing conflict between state and federal law.
+We advise on banking relationships and account maintenance, including compliance with FinCEN guidance for financial institutions serving cannabis businesses.
+We structure operations and transactions to minimize the impact of Section 280E of the Internal Revenue Code, which denies standard business deductions to companies involved in trafficking controlled substances — and which can push effective tax rates above 70%.
+We also advise on state tax compliance, METRC and BioTrack seed-to-sale tracking obligations, and financial reporting requirements for licensed operators.

-Many states have implemented social equity programs designed to ensure that communities disproportionately impacted by cannabis prohibition can participate in the legal industry.
-Montague Law advises social equity applicants on license applications, compliance with equity program requirements, and access to technical assistance and capital resources.
-We are committed to supporting a more equitable cannabis industry.
+Many states have implemented social equity programs designed to ensure that communities disproportionately affected by cannabis prohibition can meaningfully participate in the legal industry.
+Montague Law advises social equity applicants on license applications, compliance with equity program requirements, access to technical assistance and incubator programs, and securing capital from equity-focused investors.
+We are committed to supporting a more equitable cannabis industry and devote pro bono resources to this work where appropriate.

 Intellectual Property in Cannabis

-Protecting brands and innovations in the cannabis space presents unique challenges due to federal prohibition.
-We advise on state trademark registration strategies, trade secret protection for proprietary cultivation techniques and formulations, licensing agreements for branded products, and the evolving landscape for federal trademark protection of hemp-derived products.
+Protecting brands and proprietary innovations in the cannabis space presents challenges that do not exist in any other industry, principally because of federal prohibition.
+We advise on state trademark registration strategies, trade secret protection for proprietary cultivation genetics and extraction formulations, licensing agreements for branded products, and the evolving landscape for federal trademark protection of hemp-derived products.
+As federal policy continues to shift, we help clients build IP portfolios that will be positioned for protection under whatever framework emerges.

 Frequently Asked Questions